-Bijoya Dashami, or Vijaya Dashami, is the final day of celebration during the festival of Durga pooja.
-While the festival of Durga Pooja is celebrated all over India under various forms and names, Kolkata goes a notch higher in its celebrations.
+Dussehra, also known as Vijaya Dashmi or Bijoya Dashami, is the final day of celebration during the festival of Durga puja.
+The festival of Durga puja is celebrated all over India under various forms and names.

-Durga pooja is arguably the most important religious festival of the eastern part of India.
+Durga puja is arguably the most important religious festival of the eastern part of India.
 The state of West Bengal is home to some of the lavish and exuberant celebrations during this time.
-If Mumbai is famous for its Ganesh Pooja, Kolkata is known for its Durga pooja.

-Vijaya Dashami is celebrated on the last day of the Durga pooja celebrations.
-It is done on the Dashami tithi or the tenth day of the month of Ashwin.
-In the year 2017, the celebration of Vijaya Dashami falls on the 30th of September, which is a Saturday.
-The Vijay Muhurt starts from 14.14 to 15.02 and it lasts for 47 minutes.
-The Aparahna pooja time starts from 13.27 to 15.50.
-It lasts for 2 hours and 23 minutes.
+Vijaya Dashami is celebrated on the last day of Durga Pooja celebrations.
+It is done on the Dashami Tithi or the tenth day of the month of Ashwin, during Shukla Paksha.
+In the year 2018, the celebration of Vijaya Dashami falls on October 19, which is a Friday.
+The Vijay Muhurt starts from 1.58 pm to 2.43 pm and it lasts for 45 minutes.
+The Aparahna pooja time starts from 1.13 pm to 3.38 pm.
+It lasts for 2 hours and 25 minutes.

 Bijoya Dashami is an auspicious time and people gather to celebrate it.
 The people of all classes and creeds come together as one to give the Goddess a lovely send off.
 The devotees of the Goddess worship her in all her forms for the nine days and on the day of Vijaya Dashami, they send her away with lots of respect and love.